Madison Metropolitan School District

 The Madison Metropolitan School District (MMSD) is a public school district headquartered in Madison, Wisconsin.
 It serves the cities of Madison and Fitchburg, the villages of Shorewood Hills and Maple Bluff, and the towns of Blooming Grove and Burke.

-The school district includes six high schools, 12 middle schools and 32 elementary schools.
+The school district includes four comprehensive high schools and two alternative high schools, 12 middle schools and 32 elementary schools, for a total of 52 schools.

 General information

 As of the 2020-2021 school year, the district serves 26,121 students, making it the second largest in Wisconsin.
-It has 52 schools, including 32 elementary schools (grades K-5), 12 middle schools (grades 6–8), four comprehensive high schools and two alternative high schools.
+It has 52 schools, including 32 elementary schools (grades K-5), 12 middle schools (grades 6–8), and 6 high schools.
 The district also has early childhood programs and alternative programs at the secondary level.

 The district covers about 65 sqmi, including all or part of the cities of Madison and Fitchburg, the villages of Maple Bluff and Shorewood Hills, and the towns of Blooming Grove and Burke.

 In an effort to encourage the involvement of students, the Madison Student Senate (MSS) was formed.
 It allows eight representatives from each high school (including affiliated alternatives) to meet bi-weekly with members of the board to discuss and change district policies for the benefit of Madison students.

 History

-The first school in Madison held classes in 1838 in a room of the home of Isaac H. Palmer, with schoolteacher Louisa Brayton.
+The first public school in Madison held classes in 1838 in a room of the home of Isaac H. Palmer, with schoolteacher Louisa Brayton.
 The school district was recognized by the territorial government in December 1841.

-Following the incorporation of the city of Madison in 1856, a board of education was organized and the first superintendent was chosen: Damon Kilgore, a teacher who had begun teaching in Madison two years earlier.
+Following the incorporation of the city of Madison in 1846, a board of education was organized and the first superintendent was chosen: Damon Kilgore, a teacher who had begun teaching in Madison two years earlier.